 You are hoping or expecting that someone will give you answers.

-How to differentiate between right or false information?
+How to differentiate between right and false information?

 Are information and intelligence the same things?